What is Hydroxychloroquine?

 Another theory suggests that HCQ targets the nucleus, not the lysosome.
 It can directly interact or bind to the parasite’s DNA and RNA and inhibits its replication and transcription process.

-Researchers state that CQ/HCQ can affect the activity of lysosomes and autophagosomes.
-These organelles are responsible for antigen processing, presentation and autoimmune activation.
+For autoimmune diseases: Researchers state that CQ/HCQ can affect the activity of lysosomes and autophagosomes.
+These organelles are responsible for antigen processing, presentation, and autoimmune activation.

 Some studies say HCQ can modify the lysosomal function by clocking the fusion between lysosome and autophagosome.